priestjim/gen_rpc/README.md

 - `socket_keepalive_count`: Probs lost to consider the socket closed

+- `cookie_per_node`: Configuration for per-node authentication cookies.
+Set to `{internal, #{Node => Cookie}}` to define specific cookies for different nodes, or `{external, Module}` to use an external module that implements the `get_cookie/1` function.
+When a node is not found in the internal map, the default Erlang cookie is used.

 ## Logging

 `gen_rpc` uses [hut](https://github.com/tolbrino/hut) for logging.
 This allows the developer to integrate the logging library of their choice by providing the appropriate definition in their `rebar.config`.
 The default logging facility of `hut` is SASL.